ibliskavka/bliskavka-com/source/_posts/synth-cdk-to-custom-bucket.md

 ## Conclusion

 This has been very helpful for creating installers that are accessible to non-developers and usable in beginner AWS environments.
-I hope it save you some head-scratching!
+I hope it saved you some head-scratching!